Avrhambi/RepoScout/README.md

      ```

 5. Create a GitHub token in here: https://github.com/settings/tokens
+   - personal Access Token -> Tokens (classic) -> Generate new token -> Generate new token (classic) fill note description and choose scpoe:repo

-6. Copy `.env.example` to `.env` and fill in your GitHub token.
+7. Copy `.env.example` to `.env` and fill in your GitHub token.
 You can also set a different model name in `.env` if desired.

 ## How to Run